Relieve Seasonal Affective Disorder Symptoms with Outdoor Exercise

 Most of our body fat is stored as inactive White Adipose Tissue (WAT), which offers insulation but cannot generate heat.
 In severe cold, the shivering response can increase our energy expenditure (i.e. calories burned) five times above the resting level.(14) However, shivering is highly uncomfortable and is not recommended as a strategy to increase calorie burn.

 What is brown adipose tissue (BAT)?

 Brown Adipose Tissue (BAT) is a metabolically active fatty tissue involved in producing and distributing heat throughout the body.
 BAT helps hibernating mammals stay warm in winter and was recently discovered in humans.

 Brown adipose tissue, on the other hand, has a special property.
 This vital tissue is activated in cold temperatures generating the heat we need to function normally.
 Heat generation in cold temperatures, aside from shivering, can account for 11.8% of resting energy expenditure.(15) A recent study in Frontiers in Physiology showed that BAT adapts to outdoor temperatures, generating more heat and burning more calories, as the weather gets colder.(16)

 We now spend 90% of our time indoors, where ambient temperature is often controlled.
 The rise of obesity is thought to be related to our constant warm surroundings.(17)

 Exercise in the cold will activate your brown adipose tissue (BAT) and improve your body’s ability to thermoregulate while burning extra calories.

 So there you have it.
-Winter training in the cold burns more calories and improves your mood.
+Outdoor exercise and winter training burns more calories and improves your mood.
 Now you have the cold, hard facts, it’s time to get outside this winter.
-Beat Seasonal Affective Disorder with outdoor workouts!
+Relieve Seasonal Affective Disorder symptoms with outdoor exercise!

 If you need a bit more motivation, try getting pumped with the adidas Workout Playlist.
 Pop on your headphones and get moving!